 There are many things that you should learn and it might be confusing for you.
 In the beginning, you might feel like your head is gonna explode.
 That will pass if you set your goal, organize yourself, and stick to the plan.

 - Decide which language you want to learn

 - Set daily goals

-- Don’t use just one platform for learning -search for answers everywhere
+- Use multiple platforms for learning – search for answers everywhere

-- Don’t try to learn two technologies at once
+- Don’t try to learn two technologies simultaneously

-So, don’t look for answers on just one platform.
-Many people had already asked the same questions that you have right now, so google it or ask people on Quora or Reddit.
+Don’t limit yourself to one platform.
+Many people faced the same challenges as you, google it or ask people on Quora or Reddit.
 Next, learning two languages at once can be confusing for a beginner because it can demotivate you and lead to burnout.
-Remember, you need time to process the information and see how everything works on practice.
+Remember, you need time to process the information and see how everything works in practice.